gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ### Remote state

 Git users often use `git pull` to get the latest version.
+But git pull does two things:
+- it fetches the remote state
+- then tries to bring your working copy up tp date with the latest remote state.

-It is much less errorprone if you to not use git pull for that, but first do a `git fetch` then decide on the strategy to move your working copy version to the latest version.
+It is much less errorprone if instead of using git pull, you run `git fetch` first,then decide on the strategy to move your working copy version to the latest version.

+`git fetch` fits better the ironclad system as it answers the *where am I question* and just that.
+Git pull on the other hand does not give you a good answer to that question.
+It tries to modify your working copy, before you can judge what to do based on the fetched remote state.

 `git fetch`
 `git lola`